 Anne’s publishing career began with The Cater Street Hangman.
 Published in 1979, this was the first book in the series to feature the Victorian policeman Thomas Pitt and his well-born wife Charlotte.
 It was filmed and broadcast on ITV featuring a young Keely Hawes.
 This is arguably the longest sustained crime series by a living writer.
-Midnight At Marble Arch is the latest in the series, released September 2012.
+Midnight at Marble Arch is the latest in the series, appeared in the New York Times Bestsellers list.

 In 1990, Anne started a second series of detective novels with The Face of a Stranger.
 These are set about 35 years before and features the private detective William Monk and volatile nurse Hester Latterly.
 The most recent of these (18th in the series) is Blind Justice (April 2013).